 Steps to Open a Bank Account for Someone Else

-There are typical steps for starting a bank account, though every bank, credit union, or other financial institution may have a slightly different process.
+There are typical steps for opening a bank account, though every bank, credit union, or other financial institution may have a slightly different process.
 Although the details may vary, here are some common steps you will usually take when opening a new bank account for someone else.

 Valid Proof of Identity